hannesbarbez/BarbezDotEu.Drawing/README.md

 - `Image CreateImage(string filePath)`
   Loads an image from the specified file path.

-- `byte[] ImageToByte(Bitmap img, ImageFormat format)`
+- `byte[] ImageToByte(Image img, ImageFormat format)`
-  Converts a bitmap image to a byte array in the specified format.
+  Converts an image to a byte array in the specified format.

+- `byte[] ConvertToImageFormat(string imagePath, ImageFormat format)`
+  Loads an image from the specified file path and converts it to a byte array in the given image format.

 - `void GetImage(object obj, Image destination, Color backgroundColor)`
-  Renders an object's visual representation (must implement `IViewObject`) to an image with a specified background color.
+  Renders an object's visual representation (must implement `IViewObject`) to an image with the provided background color.

-- `byte[] ImageToByte(Bitmap img, string watermarkFilePath, ImageFormat format)`
+- `byte[] Watermark(Image image, string watermarkFilePath, ImageFormat format)`
-  Converts a bitmap image to a byte array with a watermark applied.
+  Applies a watermark from the specified file path to the given image and converts the result to a byte array.

+- `byte[] Watermark(string imageFilePath, string watermarkFilePath, ImageFormat format)`
+  Loads an image and a watermark from the given file paths, applies the watermark, and converts the result to a byte array.

+- `byte[] Watermark(Image image, ImageFormat format, Image watermark)`
+  Applies the provided watermark image to the given image and converts the result to a byte array.

 ## License